openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

 ==================

 Auto-configuration for a deep learning framework means the automatic finding of the most appropriate settings for the training parameters, based on the dataset and the specific task at hand.
-Auto-configuration can help to save time, ease the process of interaction with OTX CLI and give a better baseline for the given dataset.
+Auto-configuration can help to save time, it eases the process of interaction with OTX CLI and gives a better baseline for the given dataset.

 At this end, we developed a simple auto-configuration functionality to ease the process of training and validation utilizing our framework.
 Basically, to start the training and obtain a good baseline with the best trade-off between accuracy and speed we need to pass only a dataset in the right format without specifiing anything else: